 - Master Person Index (MPI) The FX strategy for the MPI is to procure and configure COTS software to perform real-time, high-volume identity matching and linking.
 The approach creates and maintains links for any type of record about a person.
 The MPI will ultimately include millions of entries as records in the many systems (in the Agency, State of Florida, and other systems) are linked. - Master Organization Index (MOI) The FX strategy for the MOI parallels the strategy for the MPI.
 The MOI will use COTS MDM software to identify identity linkages.
 Organization linkages can be found with more complex identity matching rules that consider ownership, name changes, and tax identity linkages. - Establish Unique Identifiers The FX strategy related to defining unique identifiers will be to minimize investment in trying to assign the same record identifier to all instances of records for a person.
 Instead of struggling with insurmountable challenges including trying to change history, the FX strategy will invest in the matching technology, the master person and master organization indexes, and make applications recognize and process considering records for all linked identities. - Match and Merge for Identity Resolution The MPI and MOI will be the source of truth of matching records for the same person or organization.
 The FX strategy recognizes that merging records of matching identities is extremely complex and expensive.
 The FX strategy may support simple merges of information but intends to focus investments on presenting and operating on aggregated sets of information assembled from all matching identity records.
 The ODS will be the source of record for person and organization data used in source of truth master person and master organization matching. - Publish-Subscribe The FX strategy is to use publish-subscribe technology to push communication and notice of updates or business transaction events that occur in one system to other systems for all the linked identity records in the MPI or MOI.
 Systems that receive notices from publish-subscribe services will make system specific decisions on how to act on the information.
 Some systems may auto apply changes to their systems, others may initiate processes (e.g., address confirmation or eligibility screening) on event notification and some may manually process or address at next system interaction with the person. - Golden Record The FX strategy will be to invest in the registry style MPI and MOI and provide a holistic view of the aggregate information of all linked identity records.
 In health and human service systems, the pursuit of Golden Record strategies is usually difficult as much of the data is sourced outside the Agency.
-Golden Record must be derived at the authoritative source of the data in order to enforce consistency across systems (a key feature of Master Data Management).

-Manual Matching - While the techniques mentioned above will resolve many matching and merging use cases, they will not resolve 100% of the cases.
+Golden Record must be derived at the authoritative source of the data in order to enforce consistency across systems (a key feature of MDM). - Manual Matching While the techniques mentioned above will resolve many matching and merging use cases, they will not resolve 100% of the cases.
 The Agency will need to continue to have operational personnel and processes to address manual matching scenarios.
+To address this specifically, the Agency has created an item for the

+Enterprise Data Governance working group.
+This item has been added to Data Governance's backlog with further processes and resource definitions to come.
 As part of the manual matching process, and as manual matching cases are resolved, they should be coded accordingly so going forward they are automatically matched rather than manually matched.

-Strategic Topic 6-3: Golden Record Strategy describes the Agency strategy related to the concept of implementing a Golden Record approach.
+Strategic Topic 6-7: Golden Record Strategy describes the Agency strategy related to the concept of implementing a Golden Record approach.